 Day by Day

-Today we will meet at Houston International airport for our flight to Istanbul via wide-body aircraft arriving the next day.
+Today we will meet at Orlando International airport for our flights to Frankfurt via wide-body aircraft arriving the next day.
 Meals served on board.

 This morning we will arrive in Frankfurt and transfer to our flight to Tel Aviv.
 Upon arrival in Tel Aviv we are met by our guide who will be with us for the time we are in the Holy Land.
 Continue through Tel Aviv, the largest city in Israel.
 We proceed up the new toll road in Israel to the famous Sea of Galilee where we check into our hotel for dinner and overnight.

 wednesdayTiberias, Upper Galilee

 "The Head of all those Kingdoms" (Joshua 11:10) The Sources of the Jordan This morning we leave Tiberias and head north via Magdala to Chorazin, through the Hula Valley to Hazor, ruins of the powerful Canaanite city.
 We continue to the northern limits of Jesus' travel as we cross the River Hatzbani to Dan, where we combine a nature walk beside the Upper Jordan with views of the ancient ruins, topped by the Israelite high place that supported a golden calf (I Kings 12).
 A short drive to takes us to Banias (Caesarea Philippi), dedicated to Pan the Greek god of pastures, flocks and shepherds; here Peter made his great profession of faith, recognition of Christ Jesus (Matthew 16).
 Driving along the foot of Mount Hermon, we ascend onto the Golan Plateau for a magnificent view of upper Israel.
 Return to the hotel for dinner and overnight.